 Android provides Dynamic Feature Modules where features can be delivered on demand and downloaded post install, reducing the size downloaded from the Play Store.
 However, iOS provides no such mechanism, making size reduction even more important for iOS apps.

-Clearly, in the Mobile App World, SDK size matters and smaller is better for a change.
+Clearly, in the Mobile App World, size matters and smaller is better for a change.

 In this blog post, we’re going to look at techniques to reduce SDK size on Android and iOS.
 This is primarily based on learnings from optimizing NimbleEdge’s SDK that enables running AI models on-device and applies to everything written using C++.